xamotex1000/xamotex1000/README.md

 Dabbling in C#, I ventured into modding a game I was passionate about, finding a warm and welcoming community of moderators.
 Despite encountering burnout during the final stretch of my mod, I took a break from development, eventually abandoning the project after the games developers added the main idea of the mod to the game.

 Roughly 6 months passed by and I joined a Youtuber's minecraft server.
 I enjoyed the server for a while before asking the now owner of the server if i could join the development team.
 He decided to give me a chance and let me show my skills.
 He later gave me a future update to work on, and i focused on adding many features for that update.
 A few days later, I was informed that the server would be going under a rebrand, as the owner decided that they wanted to step away.
 The new owner and I would brainstorm names for the server as we went under the rebrand, and we eventually settled on the name "RealmForged".
-I dedicated most of my waking hours to working on the server and eventually we launched.
+That brings us to today, I've been dedicating most of my waking hours to this project, as i think it has the potential to be great.
+We're planning on going into beta sometime in october of 2024.

-Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and hoping to pursue a career at Valve in my early-mid 20s.
+Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and hoping to pursue a career at Valve in my 20s.
 </details>

 ### Contact Me